 SDS 357: Case Studies in Data Science

 Explore advanced case studies in data science, with an emphasis on the full data analysis pipeline.
 Examine data collection, identification of data limitations; data privacy; data preparation and exploration; building, using, and evaluating models; creating data products; and communication and persuasion with data.
 The equivalent of three lecture hours a week for one semester.
 Prerequisite: Statistics and Data Sciences 334 with a grade of at least C-; credit with a grade of at least C- or registration for Statistics and Data Sciences 336.
-Flag: Independent Inquiry and Writing.
+Flag: Writing.

 [Required for SDS majors.
 Non-majors are restricted from enrollment in the course.
 Offered in spring semesters only starting in spring 2026.]